-According to the National Cancer Institute, U.S. women have a one in eight risk of developing breast cancer during their lifetimes.
-Unfortunately, there is no way to completely prevent breast cancer, but there are steps you can take to reduce your risks.
+According to the National Cancer Institute, U.S. women have a one in eight risk of developing breast cancer during their lifetime.
+Unfortunately, there is no way to completely prevent breast cancer, but there are steps you can take to reduce your risk.

 Risk Factors for Breast Cancer You Can Control